-Currently residing in the protective nature of the Ozarks of northwest Arkansas, Kevin Blagg is a musician, sound artist, and vinyl record curator.
-Born in the early years of the Me Decade, Mr. Blagg has had a creatively long musical and artistic journey.
-Not to mention, his deep esoteric knowledge of rare funk and soul and krautrock is prodigious.
+Dwelling in the protective nature of the Ozarks of northwest Arkansas, Kevin Blagg is a musician, sound artist, and vinyl record curator.
+Blagg has had a creatively long musical and artistic journey.
+Not to mention, he has prodigiously deep esoteric knowledge of rare funk and soul and krautrock.

-With many past musical projects in his back pocket (mostly of the rock guitar and funk n’soul dj varieties), Mr. Blagg is firmly equipped with a well-tuned ear on the pulse of organic sounds.
-Since his school days at the Kansas City Art Institute, Mr. Blagg has always heard sound as a form of painting.
-His senior thesis was a collaborative with whom he constructed unorthodox instruments using found objects and rewiring discarded electronics.
-Live gallery performances were then held to examine the spatial relationships of sound in a controlled environment and the hermeneutics of a blindfolded listener.
+With many past musical projects in his back pocket (mostly of the rock guitar and hard soul dj varieties), Blagg is firmly equipped with a well-tuned ear on the pulse of organic sounds.
+Since his school days at the Kansas City Art Institute, Blagg has always heard sound as a form of painting.
+His senior thesis was artist collaborative with whom he constructed unorthodox instruments using found objects and rewiring discarded electronics.